Just for Tonight (One Night Only song): Release and reception

 Prior to its release, "Just for Tonight" served as the theme for the E4 television programme Nearly Famous.
 Following this exposure, Vertigo Records released the single in the United Kingdom on 21 January 2008.
 It debuted at number 49 on the UK Singles Chart six days later.
 The following week, the song rose to its peak of number nine, giving One Night Only their highest-charting single in the UK as well as their sole top-20 hit.
 It is also their longest-charting song, remaining in the top 100 for 17 weeks.
 It ended 2008 as the UK's 86th-best-performing single and was certified silver by the British Phonographic Industry (BPI) in October 2022 for sales and streaming figures exceeding 200,000 units.

 In the Netherlands, the track was played during highlights of the 2008 UEFA European Football Championship, which took place from 7 to 29 June 2008, and the band performed an acoustic version during the tournament's final night.
 The song charted on both the Dutch Top 40 and the Single Top 100, peaking at number 10 on the former listing and number four on the latter in July 2008.
 The Dutch Top 40 placed the track at number 98 on its year-end ranking for 2008.
-In the Flanders region of Belgium, the song appeared on the Ultratip chart, peaking at number 22 in May 2008.
+In the Flanders region of Belgium, the song appeared on the Ultratip Bubbling Under chart, peaking at number 22 in May 2008.